amorgan101010/arch-setup/setup-diary/99-todo.md

 <!-- markdownlint-disable MD041 -->
 ## TODO

+- Properly configure graphics card drivers in the USB installer

 - Add dates to this document

-  - And maybe split the parts into separate files
+  - ~~And maybe split the parts into separate files~~

 - [Add Gnome Tweaks and themes to Dotfiles repo](https://unix.stackexchange.com/questions/426322/how-do-i-use-the-plain-text-mode-of-dconf/426348#426348)